HJBowers/UCB/01-week/README.md

 * To understand the value of Git version control
 * To gain initial exposure to the concept of "adding, committing, and pushing" code to GitHub

+#### Day Two: Class Objectives

+* To gain initial exposure to HTML/CSS and how the two are linked using element selectors
+* To become comfortable working with HTML relative paths
+* To begin to use floats for positioning of elements

 ### Week One | Activities

 #### Day One: Activities